 This blog concerns philosophical reflection on wisdom, morality, psychology & the cognitive sciences, religion & theology, and much else besides.
 It’s also to do with what I’m reading, and what I think about what I’m reading.
 The hope is that it will serve as something of a repository for that mythical lay reader who is interested in the life of the mind and how to live well.
-I do philosophy (such as I do it) as a disciple of Jesus, however there should be plenty for a non-Christian and non-religious audience as well.
-The style of writing here slides between broadly conversational on the one hand, and narrowly technical on the other; the entries vary widely in quality because, well, it’s a blog.
+I do philosophy (such as I do it) as a disciple of Jesus, however there should be plenty to interest non-Christians and the non-religious as well.
+The style of writing here slides between broadly conversational on the one hand, and narrowly technical on the other.

 “Happy is a man who finds wisdom and who acquires understanding.” – Prov.
 3:13

 “For with much wisdom is much sorrow; as knowledge increases, grief increases.” – Eccles.
 1:18

 “Metaphysics is the finding of bad reasons for what we believe upon instinct.” – F.H.
 Bradley

 “Somehow or other no statement is too absurd for some philosopher to make.” – Cicero

 “[Test] everything.
 Hold on to what is good.” – 1 Thess.
 5:21